 Food: A variety of vendors and food trucks will be serving eats at the event.

-Bike Parade: As we said, there will definitely be a bike parade happening at this year’s Tour de Fat in Tempe.
+bike parade happening at this year’s Tour de Fat in Tempe.
 Registration starts at 11 a.m. along Mill Avenue.
 The parade will depart from Mill and Third Street at noon and travel a 3.5-mile route through various side streets and will eventually end up at the Cyclovia street fair on Mill north of University Drive.

 Street Fair: If you’re up for riding your bike as much as possible on Saturday, a stretch of Mill Avenue from University Drive will be blocked off from traffic from noon until 3 p.m. for the Cyclovia street fair.
 Various vendors will also be set up and certain bars on Mill will offer drink specials.